enermaps/enermaps/data-integration/README.md

 You can find more information here on how to include the CDS API key in this file here: https://cds.climate.copernicus.eu/api-how-to
 If you are not interested in using these pipelines, an empty file should be created.

-## Metadata table for OpenAIRE gateway

-A table named `datasets_full` is used to provide metadata to the OpenAIRE Gateway, while waiting for the `datasets` table to be filled in with all pipelines.
-Follow instructions on `addDatasets.py`.